 The Confederates encamped on Pine Mountain, a small hill standing just 300 feet above the surrounding countryside.
 On June 14, Union artillery batteries shelled the Confederate position on Pine Mountain, inflicting few casualties, with the notable exception of Lieutenant General Leonidas Polk, who was killed by a Northern cannonball.

-June 15: Rebels Withstand Union Assault
+June 15: Confederates Withstand Union Assault

 On June 15, Northern forces stormed the Confederate position.
 Three Union divisions from the 20th Corps, commanded by Major General Joseph Hooker, attacked the Southern defenders, commanded by General Patrick Cleburne.
 Numbering roughly 15,000 men, the Federals attacked at 5:00 PM.
-The Rebels held their position, forcing the Union soldiers to entrench on the hillside.
+The Confederates held their position, forcing the Union soldiers to entrench on the hillside.

 The Union lost over 750 soldiers (killed, wounded, captured/missing) during the Battle of Pine Mountain.
 Confederate casualties were unreported.